Effective marketing strategies begin with the end in mind—the goal.

 Successful websites perform a simple and critical role for your company: they generate leads.

-In this post, I want to put the points I just made together, break down the website lead generation process to its simplest form, and share four approaches that focus on website analytics that will fast-track your lead generation efforts.
+In this post, I will break down the website lead generation process to its simplest form, and share four approaches that focus on website analytics that will fast-track your lead generation efforts.

 Lead generation one, two, three